This article covers annual report cover design.

 The way that we all consume media has changed dramatically.
-Throughout this century, we’ve seen a major shift in terms of a ‘print to digital’ transformation.
-Glossy hard copy brochures, articles, manuals and many other printed items have been replaced with digital campaigns and automated software.
+Throughout this century, we’ve seen a major shift toward a ‘print to digital’ transformation.
+Glossy hard-copy brochures, articles, manuals and many other printed items have been replaced with digital campaigns and automated software.

 This does not mean that digital is always best.
-Print and digital both have benefits when used correctly.
-Your target audience and company sector may determine which route you wish to take.
-A company committed to reducing their carbon footprint may prefer to be digital-only, while those with established or tactile luxury brands may wish to produce a printed report.
+Both print and digital offer different benefits when used correctly.
+Your target audience and industry sector may determine which route you take.
+A company committed to reducing its carbon footprint may prefer to be digital-only, while those with established or tactile luxury brands may wish to produce a printed report.

 When planning your annual report, as with any marketing campaign, it’s important to consider the unique properties of both media to decide which is best suited to your particular purpose.

-In an era of ‘fake news’, print is seen as a more trustworthy medium than digital outputs.
-Indeed, in the UK, traditional media is trusted by 57% of people compared to 36% for online-only media and 28% for social media.
+In an era of ‘fake news’, print remains a more trustworthy medium than digital outputs.
+In the UK, traditional media is trusted by 57% of people compared to 36% for online-only media and 28% for social media.
 Proof that the printed word is still more trusted than digital statements.

 “